Penal Code 270 PC - Child Neglect Laws in California

 Maybe we can argue that there was no willful neglect.
 Recall from above that the prosecutor has to prove that you willfully neglected to provide for your child.

 Maybe we can prove that was unintentional.
-Perhaps you lost your job and all income, and we can make a "lawful excuse" argument for not providing basic needs.
+If you've lost your job and all income, we can argue that it's a "lawful excuse" for not providing basic needs.

 Perhaps you were in an accident or injured and could not adequately care for your child.
-You may have other valid reasons which could help you avoid a conviction.
+You may have other valid reasons that could help you avoid a conviction.

-Maybe we can negotiate with the prosecutor prefiling to avoid criminal charges being filed in the first place (DA reject) or negotiate reduced charges or a case dismissal.
+Perhaps we can negotiate with the prosecutor before filing to avoid criminal charges altogether (DA rejects), reduce the charges, or have the case dismissed.

 You can contact our law firm for a free case evaluation by phone or via the contact form. tact form.
-Cron, Israels & Stark have offices in Los Angeles, CA.
+Cron, Israels & Stark has offices in Los Angeles, CA.

 Related Content: